nus-cs2113-AY2223S2/tp/docs/UserGuide.md

    * For Windows users: search for Command Prompt, and launch it.
    * For macOS users: search for Terminal, and launch it.
 5. Execute the following command `java -jar Team_Project.jar`

 ---
-## <span style="color:#00A36C">Limitations</span>
-* BagPacker supports the tracking of integer values up to 1000000:
->   * for total number of items in a packing list
->   * for total / packed / unpacked quantity of any single item in a packing list
->   * any form of list tracking above 1000000 integer size is not supported and may result in undefined outputs

----